harpyd/thestis/README.md

 * __`FiredCrash`__
 * __`FiredCancel`__

-`Performance` cannot be run more than once at any given time.
-That is, `Performance` will never have more than one active `Flow`.
+`Pipeline` cannot be run more than once at any given time.
+That is, `Pipeline` will never have more than one active `Flow`.

-During `Performance`, each `Scenario` is executed in parallel with `Environment` isolated from other scenarios, and for each scenario its own `ScenarioSyncGroup` is created to manage the dependencies of each thesis.
+During `Pipeline`, each `Scenario` is executed in parallel with `Environment` isolated from other scenarios, and for each scenario its own `ScenarioSyncGroup` is created to manage the dependencies of each thesis.

-View of `Performance`'
+View of `Pipeline`'
 s [example](https://github.com/harpyd/thestis/blob/main/examples/specification/horns-and-hooves-test.yml) flow:

 ```mermaid